CAS Book & Dissertation Prizes

 To be eligible for the 2019 dissertation prize competition, a dissertation must have been published between January 1, 2016 and December 31, 2018.
 Authors must be citizens or legal residents (holders of “green cards”) of the United States or Canada.
 Eligible works may be from any discipline in the humanities, social sciences, or the arts and deal with Central Europe, including the successor states of the Habsburg Empire.
 The language of the dissertation must be English.

 Each prize carries a cash award.

 Multi-authored studies or multi-author collections of essays are not eligible for this competition.

-Send 5 copies of each book or 3 copies of each dissertation to:
+Send 3 copies or PDF versions of each dissertation to:

 Center for Austrian Studies